fpsvogel/reading/doc/csv-format-guide.md

 - The all-caps genre is changed to lowercase by the parser.
 So the items after "SCIENCE" here will have the genre "science".
 - Commas between items (before format emojis) are optional.
+- If there are one or more sources that all the items in a list have in common, you can move them to the beginning just after the genre(s) like this: `HISTORICAL FICTION @Lexpub @http://www.listmuse.com/best-historical-novels-time.php: ⚡Tom Holt - A Song for Nero` and so on.

 In a row of compact planned items, certain emojis are ignored: for the default list, see `default_config[:csv][:compact_planned_ignored]` in `config.rb`.
 This makes it easier to manage lists of planned items using emojis as visual markers.
 For example, here's the previous example with some emojis added in: `❓`, `💲`, and `⏳`.
 Maybe they mean "maybe not interested", "will have to buy" and  "requested at the library".
 But their meaning is not important for this example; in fact, to the parser they're meaningless and they're not parsed, so this example produces the same data as the one above.